-| CUSTER,
+CUSTER,

-George Armstrong, soldier, born in New Rumley, Ohio,
+George Armstrong, soldier, born in New Rumley,

-December 5, 1839; died on June 25, 1876.
-After
+Ohio, December 5, 1839; died on June 25, 1876.

 graduating at West Point in 1861, he entered into

-active service and took part in the battle of Bull
+active service and took part in the battle of

-charge.
+cavalry charge.
 He was assistant engineer in constructing

-earth works at Yorktown, and went in pursuit of the
+earth works at Yorktown, and went in pursuit of

-enemy with General Hancock.
-Subsequently he was appointed
+the enemy with General Hancock.
+Subsequently he

-staff as long as he was in command.
-In 1863 he became
+serving on his staff as long as he was in command.

-aid to General A. Pleasanton, and was appointed brigadier-general.
+In 1863 he became aid to General A. Pleasanton,

-with Sheridan in the Shenandoah Valley.
+Sheridan in the Shenandoah Valley.
 He also commanded

-a cavalry division in the pursuit of Lee after the
+a cavalry division in the pursuit of Lee after

-lieutenant-colonel with the brevet of major-general
+made lieutenant-colonel with the brevet of major-general

 and assigned to the seventh United States cavalry.